-

 Additional Information

-- Collection of this animal for pet trade is a major threat.
+- The collection of this animal for the pet trade is a major threat.

-- Shell hinges at the scute-joints, allowing the animal to climb better than most turtles.
+- Shell hinges at the scute joints, allowing the animal to climb better than others.

 Sources